siemens/continuous-clearing/README.md

  Extract the downloaded .nupkg package , execute the following commands inside the tools folder.

- 1. **Package Identifier** - This executable takes `package-lock.json` as input and provides a CycloneDX BOM file as output.
+ 1. **Package Identifier** - This executable takes Package file as input and provides a CycloneDX BOM file as output.
 For each of the component the  dependency classification (development,internal) and the availability in jfrog artifactory is identified and added in the BOM file.

 ```text
   PackageIdentifier.exe --settingsfilepath /<Config_Path>/appSetting.json